Snow Control Plan

 El Rancho was a Tier 2 priority for plowing because of the cell phone towers/communication hub for KCFD.
 I see that this winter it was taken off the Tier 2 list.
 Why and does that make sense if it inaccessible to work crews should a tower go down?

-Anjali Tierra asked over 2 years ago
+Anjali Tierra asked almost 3 years ago

 Our road crew uses a standard urban planning technique called a "hierarchy of roads" that identifies a road's place in the road network.
 This hierarchy is based on through-traffic, and identifies roads as arterial, collector, residential through streets, and cul-de-sac streets.
 Our roads are plowed based on their level in the hierarchy: Arterial roads first, collector roads second, residential streets, and finally cul-de-sac or dead-end roads.